These Coil Gauge Wheels Can Help You Get Your Crop In On Time

-“Due to amount of rain from the 2020 planting, many of those with disc machines have become frustrated as they had to watch their neighbours using machines fitted with tines operating in the paddock when theirs cannot.”
+“Due to the amount of rain from the 2020 planting, many of those with disc machines have become frustrated as they had to watch their neighbours, using machines fitted with tines, operating in the paddock when theirs cannot.”

-Paul Ryan’s committed focus to solving farmer problems is what led to this advancement, which is now getting farmers with discs in the paddock earlier and also staying out their longer.
+Paul Ryan’s focus on farmer problems is what led to this advancement.
+Farmers who fit the gauge wheels to their disc machine, are in the paddock earlier and staying their longer.

 “A major weak point with a disc seeder is how the conventional rubber gauge wheel cakes up with mud, which in turn forces the farmer to lose precious time as they have to get out of the cab with a paint scraper and clean them,” Paul Ryan said.